puppylinux-woof-CE/puppylinux-woof-CE.github.io/family-tree.md

  * Debian Dog → Adaptation of Debian Live-CD to make it behave like Puppy Linux.
-Originally started by forum member _sickgut_ as a proof that any normal distribution can be molded to behave like Puppy Linux, it was later renamed to Debian Dog by its current maintainer (Toni aka _saintless_).
+Originally started by forum member _sickgut_ as a proof that any normal distribution can be molded to behave like Puppy Linux;
+   it was later renamed to Debian Dog by Toni (aka _saintless_) and now managed by _fredx181_, its current maintainer.

  * Fatdog → Forked from Puppy Linux 4.0.
 Fatdog is notable in being the first Puppy-Linux like distribution that went fully 64-bit in